 We have two executive officers.
 These individuals are not obligated to devote any specific number of hours to our matters and intend to devote only as much time as they deem necessary to our affairs.
-The amount of time they will devote in any time period will vary based on whether a target business has been selected for the business combination and the stage of the business combination process the company is in.
-Accordingly, once a suitable target business to acquire has been located, management may spend more time investigating such target business and negotiating and processing the business combination (and consequently spend more time on our affairs) than had been spent prior to locating a suitable target business.
+The amount of time they will devote in any time period will vary based on the stage of the business combination process the company is in.
+Accordingly, management has spent, and may continue to spend, more time negotiating and processing the Business Combination (and consequently spend more time on our affairs) than had been spent prior to locating a target business.
 We presently expect our executive officers to devote such amount of time as they reasonably believe is necessary to our business.
 We do not intend to have any full-time employees prior to the consummation of a business combination.